vstelmakh/url-highlight/README.md

 > See [SimpleHighlighter](./src/Highlighter/SimpleHighlighter.php) for an example.

 > [!IMPORTANT]
 > The returned string from highlighter is written to the output as is.
-Remember to escape HTML.
+Remember to escape HTML when necessary.

 #### Input Format